Political Science

 Restrictions: Can enroll if major is PSCI and classification is Senior.

-PSCI 493 Political Science Honors Thesis II 3.0 Credits
+PSCI 493 Political Science Thesis II 4.0 Credits

 Students complete an in-depth research project under the supervision of a political scientist.